marcusandrist/ConnectWise-Python-Application/README.md

 # PyConnectWise
 -ConnectWise API application, written in Python using Requests.
--This is some of the framework and app strcuture for the deliverable provided to Baker Tech Services.
+-This is snapshot of the public framework and app strcuture for the deliverable provided to Baker Tech Services.
+-The deployable application resides internally with a config module utilizing a secure local connection to api keys and header info.

 ### Contains
 -Some simple http/https verbs for API integration